bhatnitish/rocm-gpu-operator/docs/installation/kubernetes-helm.md

 ## Install Custom Resource

+After the installation of AMD GPU Operator:
+  * If you are using default `DeviceConfig`, you can modify the default `DeviceConfig` to adjust the config for your own use case. `kubectl edit deviceconfigs -n kube-amd-gpu default`
-After the installation of AMD GPU Operator, you need to create the `DeviceConfig` custom resource in order to trigger the operator start to work.
+  * If you installed without default `DeviceConfig` (either by using `--set crds.defaultCR.install=false` or installing a chart prior to v1.3.0), you need to create the `DeviceConfig` custom resource in order to trigger the operator start to work.
 By preparing the `DeviceConfig` in the YAML file, you can create the resouce by running ```kubectl apply -f deviceconfigs.yaml```.
-For custom resource definition and more detailed information, please refer to [Custom Resource Installation Guide](../drivers/installation).
+  * For custom resource definition and more detailed information, please refer to [Custom Resource Installation Guide](../drivers/installation).
 Here are some examples for common deployment scenarios.

 ### Inbox or Pre-Installed AMD GPU Drivers